TRalls/WebHostManagement/README.md

     * Ensure your network equipment and settings allow the configured port to pass traffic.
 * Start application.py.
 * The application is now accessible by IP/Domain Name:Port.
+* Consider auto-running this application on boot.

 ## Build Status

+Running with no known errors on physical hardware on Python3.6.6.
 Running with no known errors on Cloud9 dev environment on Python3.6.0 (Demo mode).
-Testing on physical hardware on Python3.6.6.

 ## Stack